AnikaLegal/intake/README.md

 Errors are logged using Sentry can be viewed [here](https://sentry.io/organizations/anika-legal/projects/).

 Sentry is used via `@sentry/browser`.
 The `ErrorBoundary` component is used to catch and handle these errors.
-The `logError` utilities method can be used in both dev and prod to handle errors and report them to Sentry.
+The `logException` utilities method can be used in both dev and prod to handle errors and report them to Sentry.

 ## Project Structure